AwsGeek/lightsail-efs/README.md

    <EFS File System ID>
    ```

    This command creates a new general purpose file system with bursting throughput mode.
 Additional options are available if you want to use a difference file system performance model, encryption strategy, or throughput mode.
+For more information see the [EFS documentation](https://docs.aws.amazon.com/efs/index.html).

 ## 3. Create EFS mount points in each availability zone